Houses in multiple occupation

 Fire Safety

-The LACORS fire safety guidance details the fire precautions required in HMOs and single occupancy dwellings.
+The LACORS fire safety guidance details fire precautions.
+They are required in HMOs and single occupancy dwellings.

 HMO Licensing Advice

-If you need any further advice about HMO licensing, please contact us by completing our online form.
+If you need more advice about HMO licensing, you can contact us by completing our online form.